siddumoni/mnc-devops-project/README.md

 $MY_IP = (Invoke-WebRequest -Uri "https://ifconfig.me" -UseBasicParsing).Content.Trim()
 Write-Host "Your public IP: $MY_IP"
 ```

-This IP restricts access to the Jenkins UI to your machine only.
-If you work from multiple locations, you can add multiple IPs or use a VPN IP.

 ### 2.2 Get the latest Amazon Linux 2023 AMI ID for ap-south-1